 - 7.1.3 Sound level shall not exceed 86 dB(a) at 22.86m (75 ft.).
 See Section 19.5 (pg.
-73). - 7.1.4 Engine fuel must consist of gasoline meeting the criteria defined in Section 19.4.3 (pg.
-73).
+77). - 7.1.4 Engine fuel must consist of gasoline meeting the criteria defined in Section 19.4.3 (pg.
+77).

 - 7.2.1 All watercraft must have a flexible tow loop attached to the bow.
 The tow loop should be made of a flexible material (e.g., nylon strap, rope, etc.) so as not to create a hazard.
 Tow hooks which protrude beyond the plane of the hull must be removed. - 7.2.2 Hull and deck repairs may be made.
 However, these repairs must not alter the standard configuration by more than 2.00mm (0.08 in.).
 Hull, bulkhead and deck may be internally reinforced.
 Fasteners may be installed through the hull, bulkhead and deck for the purposes of securing components to interior surfaces, provided a hazard is not created.
-Other than for the use of fasteners, the bulkhead may not be modified.
+Other than for the use of fasteners and the placement of allowable relocated parts (i.e., ECU), the bulkhead may not be modified.